 - This vegetable stock is naturally Vegan, gluten-free and salt-free.
 It is great to have in the refrigerator for a week or frozen to store longer.

-- Homemade vegetable stock tastes SO much better than the cubes available in the store.
+- Homemade vegetable stock tastes so much better than the cubes available in the store.
 Plus it is easy to customize.
 Make it with the vegetables that are available.

 The same recipe works on stove top too.
 It only involves boiling everything for about an hour.
 As we boil on an open flame, it results in lesser quantity of stock than the amount of water that we start with.

+- Vegetables: For this recipe we use a handful of vegetables.
+I like to add onions, celery and carrots to my stock.
+While more vegetables can be used, there are certain ones to avoid.
+Together these three give a perfect stock.
 Add mushrooms, leeks or even peas of you like.
 However, avoid green beans, cauliflower florets, broccoli florets and cabbage in the stock.

-Ginger, Garlic: Key ingredients to make the stock flavorful and delicious.
+- Ginger, Garlic: Key ingredients to make the stock flavorful and delicious.
 However, if you want a no garlic version, skip that but add ginger.
 The stock with ginger is perfect for soups and stews through Fall and Winter.

-Spices: I use minimal spices in this stock recipe.
+- Spices: I use minimal spices in this stock recipe.
 I only add bay leaves and pepper corns.
 All other spices tend to overpower the vegetables and you get an extra spiced stock.

-Water: I like to use a ratio of 1:2 of vegetables to water to get a flavorful broth.
+- Water: I like to use a ratio of 1:2 of vegetables to water to get a flavorful broth.
 Diluting it further yields a less flavorful stock.
 However, a ratio of 1:3 might also pass for gravies and pasta.

-Vegetable Scraps: An optional part of the broth, use scraps if you like.
-Carrot tops and peels, onion covers, celery leaves, stem from cauliflower and broccoli, pea covers etc.
+- Vegetable Scraps: An optional part of the broth, use scraps if you like.
+Carrot tops and peels, onion covers, celery leaves, stem from cauliflower and broccoli, pea covers etc. These do make the stock flavorful but be mindful to wash them well before using.
+Leave them out if you do not fancy them.

 - The recipe is perfect with a ratio of 1:2 for vegetables to water.
 Using more water than that makes the stock diluted and will not have enough flavor as we desire.